Early Childhood Education Degree

 Early Childhood Education Specialist

 An early childhood education specialist is a preschool teacher for ages birth to kindergarten.
 This person will be responsible for implementing a given curricula, while assessing students to ensure developmental milestones are being met.
-Starting salary is approximately $30,000 with room for growth with experience.
+Annual median salary is $24,230 per year with room for growth with experience.

 Preschool and Childcare Center Director